 The investigation of self-healing mechanisms in metals has attracted considerable attention in recent years to extend the durability of components and reduce waste.
 In general, self-healing reduces the size of defects like cracks or voids based on different strategies.
 One of them relies on the transport of matter by diffusion and the formation of precipitates inside the voids.
 This requires the presence of a supersaturated solid-solution phase in the material from which the solute-rich precipitates can easily form.
-In the Al Cu alloying system, self-healing phenomena in Al-Cu alloys.
+In the Al Cu alloying system, self-healing of voids has already been reported.
+We present atomistic simulations to explore self-healing phenomena in Al-Cu alloys.
 First we analyse ab-initio predictions of segregation at surfaces and grain boundaries of Cu in Al, which is a necessary prerequisite for the formation of precipitates.
 Then, to show the filling of the voids directly, we use molecular dynamics (MD) simulations of polycrystalline Al with varying Cu-contents.
 We show that voids remain stable in pure Al and in the intermetallic phases Al2Cu and AlCu.
 In contrast, at low alloying contents of Cu in Al, the voids are filled and the empty space is dissolved in the materials.
 We show that this behaviour reflects experimental results.
 Finally, the relevance of our findings for achieving self-healing in Al alloys will be discussed.

-Keywords : Self, healing, atomistics, grain, boundary segregation, molecular dynamics
+Keywords: Self, healing, atomistics, grain, boundary segregation, molecular dynamics